CalebBertrand/fullstack_dev_roadmap/roadmap.md

 Disclaimer: this isn't meant to be an end all be all.
-I'm not saying if you don't know something on the list, you're a fraud.
 These are just things that I have found useful in my career so far, ranked from most fundamental to most specialized / complex.
 It's mainly a list of topics, and the research is for you to do.
 Doing my own research usually cements the ideas for longer.

 # Level 0: Tools of the Trade